flatironinstitute/sf_benchmarks/README.md

 # Benchmarks of various special function libraries

 Some preliminary results on my workstation.
 Certainly not definitive.
 All inputs are random on the interval [0,1] for example.
+I also don't use any vectorized implementations yet.
+Only the single evals.

 ```
 function           Mevals/s